 Expected outcomes of the Integrated Teaching through the Arts program.

-Below is a partial listing of expected program outcomes for students in the M.Ed. in Curriculum and Instruction: Integrated Teaching Through the Arts programs (licensure and non-licensure).
+Below is a partial listing of expected program outcomes for students in the M.Ed. in Curriculum and Instruction: Integrated Teaching Through the Arts programs (for both licensure and non-licensure programs).

 To be versed in the theory and practice of art.To have a working knowledge of visual arts, dance/movement, drama, music, poetry and storytelling.To be skilled at using the arts as inquiry.To see the arts broadly and understand the role of artists in our society.To discover ones ability to create, become more expressive, and perceive oneself as a creative person.

 To know how to develop and assess integrated arts curriculum to strengthen student learning.
 To design curriculum and pedagogy integrating the arts throughout the curriculum.To use the arts to teach, motivate, and assess students with diverse learning styles and needs.
 To understand state standards and how the arts can help achieve them.
 To understand how the arts can be used to empower the disenfranchised and address diversity issues.

 To implement instructional strategies informed by the following: theory of multicultural education (which recognizes the diversity of students' cultures, values, learning styles, and to acknowledgement of ones own); theory of critical pedagogy (which recognizes the economic, political, historic structures that affect equity in education, and allows student voices to critically assess these structures and their roles within them); and theory of learning styles and intelligences.

 To implement technology (including computers, telecommunications and multimedia presentations) in their curriculum development.